wp-plugins/woocommerce-html5-video/readme.txt

 = 1.3.1 =
 * Fix of bug loading styles and scripts.
 Fix of bugs with the names of some functions.
 Organization of translation files in the folder structure.
+* Chinese localization was added.
+Special thanks to Jinlin Cui(崔金林) (cuijinlin@gmail.com) for this contribution.

+= 1.3.2 =
+* Fix of bug arranging the elements of the menus in Appereance > Menu.